igrorp/pre-miRNA-plot/README.md

 <h1 id="installation">2.
 Installation</h1>

-There are multiple ways of downloading premiRNAplot, and we highly suggest that you use the Docker container or the Conda package, as it
+There are multiple ways of downloading premiRNAplot, and we highly suggest that you use the Docker container or the Conda package, as they would remove the need to manually install packages (Vienna RNA) or having conflicts.

 <pre><code>git clone https://github.com/igrorp/pre-miRNA-plot.git</code></pre>